This article was last updated on 26/01/2023

-Make a gift list and stick to it.
-If you’re shopping for a gift and find it discounted, acknowledge to yourself that you don’t need to buy something else to bring the amount you’ve spent up to what you had allocated to spend.
-You’ll be appreciated for the gift you have given, not for the amount you spend.
+Make a shopping list and stick to it.
+If you’re shopping for something and find it discounted, acknowledge to yourself that you don’t need to buy something else to bring the amount you’ve spent up to what you had allocated to spend.

-Top tip: Shopping online can help you to avoid the impulsive spending which can result from being in an environment with sales assistants and others who you are driven to impress.
+Top tip: Shopping online can help you to avoid the impulsive spending which can result from being in an environment with sales assistants and others who you’re driven to impress.

 As with any personality test and assessment tool, the underlying objective of uncovering your money personality is self-awareness, personal understanding and a sense of emotional intelligence.
 It helps us understand what we like, don’t like, what we are good at and where our challenges lie.
 To find out more about your own money personality, head here to take the money personality assessment.